MdMohsinHaider/java-program/README.md

     If more than one character has appeared for maximum time, return the smallest character.
 35. Write a Java Program to print the character which is appeared for the maximum times in the String.
     If more than one character has appeared for maximum time, return the biggest character.
-36. given a string of Size N containing digits from 1 to N where any one digit is missing, Print the missing digit.
+36. Given a string of Size N containing digits from 1 to N where any one digit is missing, Print the missing digit.
 37. Write a Java Program to print the frequency of each word in a string.
 38. Write a Java Program to print the first character of each word in the String.
 39. Write a Java Program to print and count all the words which has appeared only once in the String.